 Through a prop-filled, interactive boarding house, the museum tells a story of the immigrant’s path and the human condition that many native citizens take for granted.

 Here you can find quilting and clothing dating as far back as the 1800s.
+As well as a preservation of history, the museum also glimpses into the future with these new, modern exhibits.
 You can also attend quilting programs as well as lectures to immerse yourself in the history and art of quilting.